jc211/JPLC/README.md

+# Notice
+[S7NetPlus](https://github.com/S7NetPlus) is a similar project that does what this project initially aimed to do.
+It seems more current and should be used instead of this repo.

 # JPLC
 This is code that augments [Snap7](http://snap7.sourceforge.net/) functionality so that you don't have to deal with bytes directly and can transfer information from a Siemens PLC directly to C# in a seamless manner.
 It allows you to describe UDTs and datablocks in C# using attributes.